-In 2021, the American Urological Association published guidelines on the surgical evaluation and treatment of lower urinary tract symptoms (LUTS) attributed to benign prostatic hyperplasia (BPH) and included the following recommendations related to the interventions included in this evidence review:^{19,}
+In 2021, the American Urological Association published guidelines on the surgical evaluation and treatment of lower urinary tract symptoms (LUTS) attributed to benign prostatic hyperplasia (BPH).
+An amendment to these guidelines was published in 2023.
+The following recommendations are related to the interventions included in this evidence review: